hpca-uji/PyDTNN/README.md

     scheduler.
 Default: `val_categorical_cross_entropy`.
   - `--early-stopping-patience`: Number of epochs with no improvement after which training will be stopped.
 Default: `10`.
-  - `--early-stopping-minimize`: Whether to minize the metric.
+  - `--early-stopping-minimize`: Whether to minimize the metric.
 If False, it will maximize.
 Default: `True`.
   - `--reduce-lr-on-plateau-metric`: Loss metric monitored by `reduce_lr_on_plateau` scheduler.
 Default: